WebOrigami/docs/src/content/builtins/files.md

 ---
-title: "files: namespace"
+title: "files: protocol"
-subtitle: URL protocol for file system folders and files
+subtitle: To access file system folders and files
 ---

 Returns an [FileTree](/async-tree/FileTree.html) representation of the current directory or (if `dirname` is supplied) subdirectory named `dirname` within the current directory.